Which FPL players are nearing a ban?

 There is one player at immediate risk of a two-match suspension.

-Toney doubles in Gameweek 27, so he’ll be under serious consideration for some FPL managers.
+Toney doubles in Gameweek 27, so he’ll be under serious consideration from – and already owned by – many FPL managers.
+And having avoided a yellow card in Monday’s win over Fulham, he won’t miss either Double Gameweek 27 fixture because of a suspension for yellow card accumulation.

-But if he gets booked in his next two Premier League appearances, he’ll miss the second half of Double Gameweek 27 (away to Southampton).
+However, he still has eight more fixtures to get through before the 10-booking mark is no longer a threat.

 CURRENTLY SUSPENDED OR RETURNING FROM A BAN